-Last year around this time I created a list of the 10 worst things about fundraising.
+Last year around this time, I created a list of the 10 worst things about fundraising.

-I am grateful that many colleagues in the field read the blog and related to it, but truth be told, I am not really surprised.
+I am grateful that many colleagues in the field read the post and related to it, but truth be told, I am not really surprised.
 After all, “misery loves company,” and we all know about the “special” misery reserved for those who have chosen fundraising as their destiny!

 So with that cheery thought in mind, I have decided to pay homage to our profession again by sharing 10 homilies to live by.
 As it is the time for home and hearth—not to mention those critical end-of-the-year, now-or-never, do-or-die, last-ditch, pull-out-all-the-stops, annual fundraising campaigns—the moment seems appropriate.

 I call these tidbits “KBHisms,” which I hope will guide you through the cold winter months ahead and provide some comfort.
 You are not alone.
 Every fundraiser in the world is gazing up at the heavens right this very moment, praying for a miracle that the huge gift they have labored over day and night for the last 10 months will finally close before 2018 is history.

 KBHisms: The List